Heat dissipation and its relation to molecular orbital energies in single-molecule junctions: Theory and model

 Let us suppose that a voltage bias $V$ is applied across the system.
 It causes that the electrochemical potential of the left and right electrodes shifts such that $\mu_L-\mu_R = \pm eV$, where $e>0$ is the electron charge.
 We call positive (negative) bias for plus (minus) sign.
 On the other words, for positive (negative) bias electrons flow from the left (right) electrode to the right (left) electrode.
 The fact that elastic scattering is not associated with any energy loss in the junction regions implicitly reminds that when an electron of energy $E$ tunnels from the left to the right (in positive bias) releases its excess energy $E-\mu_R$ in the right lead, while the hole, that is created behind the electron, is filled up releasing an energy equal to $\mu_L-E$ in the left lead.
 More precisely, these released energies dissipate as a heat in two leads.
-According to the Landauer approach, the electronic contribution to charge current ($I$) and energy current ($I_E$) through the junction can be expressed in terms of the transmission function for positive bias $\mu_{L}-\mu_{R}=eV$, as

-where $F(E,\mu_L,\mu_R)=f_L(E,\mu_L)-f_R(E,\mu_R)$ and $f_{L(R)}(E,V)$ is the Fermi function of the left (right) electrode.
-Each Fermi function depends on the electrode's chemical potential, which in turn is related to the applied bias.
-The rate of heat released in the left (right) electrode with electrochemical potential $\mu_{L(R)}$ is given by

-Using Eq.
-(17) and (18) we obtain the rate of heat dissipated in left and right electrodes as
+According to the calculations have been carried out in the appendix $C$ or in \cite{zot}, the rate of heat dissipation (heat per unit of time) in left and right electrodes and the total heat dissipation are